LiteLDev/Documentation-cpp/pages/en/02_quickstart.md

 ## What's Next?

 If you are still confused and not ready to create a plugin on your own, please see our [tutorials](90_tutorials_index.md).
+We highly recommend you read [Death Counter](tutorials/death_counter.md), which is an analysis of [LLDeathCounter](https://github.com/Futrime/LLDeathCounter), a simple player death recorder.

 If you are interested in more advanced techniques in plugin development, please see our [guides](91_guides_index.md).